caohch-1/Tetris-AI/README.md

 **Experiment settings.**

-To cater for the needs of our methods, we modify  and integrate some Tetris implementations on GitHub.
-To evaluate the three methods of Tetris agent, we set N=10, M=20 (i.e., a 10×20 grid) as our test environment.
+To cater to the needs of our methods, we modify and integrate some Tetris implementations on GitHub.
+To evaluate the three methods of Tetris agent, we set N=10, and M=20 (i.e., a 10×20 grid) as our test environment.

-In order to evaluate the efficiency of methods implementing Tetris agent, we choose three scoring criteria to quantify the performance of different methods.
+To evaluate the efficiency of methods implementing the Tetris agent, we choose three scoring criteria to quantify the performance of different methods.
 To see the full evaluation, please read our report article.

 ## Conclusion

-We design three AI agents for Tetris, including heuristics algorithm, genetic-beam search, and deep Q-learning, and conduct a comprehensive evaluation for the hyper-paramaters of each agent.
+We design three AI agents for Tetris, including a heuristics algorithm, genetic-beam search, and deep Q-learning, and conduct a comprehensive evaluation for the hyper-parameters of each agent.
 We also explore the potential reasons for the effects of the hyper-parameters.
-Among there agents, both Genetic-Beam Agent and DQN Agent can achieve a great performance that hardly meet game over with proper hyper-parameters.
-The Comparison experiments show that the Q-Learning Agent has the best performance in general, which arrives 21887.584 for average scores, and 934.67 for average cleared lines by fixing the number of Tetrominoes to 2500.
+Among these agents, both Genetic-Beam Agent and DQN Agent can achieve a great performance that hardly meets game over with proper hyper-parameters.
+The Comparison experiments show that the Q-Learning Agent has the best performance in general, which arrives at 21887.584 for average scores, and 934.67 for average cleared lines by fixing the number of Tetrominoes to 2500.